Locate-then-Sparsify: Attribution Guided Sparse Strategy for Visual Hallucination Mitigation: Related Work

 \subsection{Hallucinations in LVLMs}

-Hallucinations have been extensively studied in the artificial intelligence community.
-Many studies have been carried out with the aim of reducing the impact of hallucinations~\cite{ji2023survey,huang2023survey,zhang2023siren,liu2024survey}.
-Hallucinations in LVLMs refer more to the mismatch between the visual and textual content modalities.
+Hallucinations have been extensively studied in recent years~\cite{ji2023survey,huang2023survey,zhang2023siren,liu2024survey}.
 Most methods are based on self-correction~\cite{yin2024woodpecker,bi2025asking}, instruction-tuning~\cite{wang2024vigc,liu2023mitigating,8957311}, or decoding-enhancement~\cite{huang2024opera,leng2024mitigating,An_2025_CVPR}.
-Typically, Yin {\it et al.}~\cite{yin2024woodpecker} refined textual responses while correcting hallucinations.
-Liu {\it et al.}~\cite{liu2023mitigating} composed negative instances to refrain from over-confidence.
-Huang {\it et al.}~\cite{huang2024opera} penalized specific tokens during decoding, which suppresses the formation of hallucinations.
+Typically, Yin {\it et al.}~\cite{yin2024woodpecker} refine textual responses while correcting hallucinations.
+Liu {\it et al.}~\cite{liu2023mitigating} compose negative instances to refrain from over-confidence.
+Huang {\it et al.}~\cite{huang2024opera} penalize specific tokens during decoding, which suppresses the formation of hallucinations.
 These methods generally require a large amount of manually labeled data and computing resources or suffer longer inference times.
 To avoid these limitations, recent studies have proposed feature steering methods~\cite {yang2025nullu,liu2025reducing,li2023inference}.
-Yang {\it et al.}~\cite{yang2025nullu} projected generated captions into a dedicated space to suppress hallucinated entities.
-Liu {\it et al.}~\cite{liu2025reducing} proposed an intervention-based approach, steering the latent representations during inference with a pre-computed ``anti-hallucination" direction.
-However, directly adjusting weights or features may hinder the internal knowledge and suffer a reduction in generalization ability.
+Yang {\it et al.}~\cite{yang2025nullu} project generated captions into a dedicated space to suppress hallucinated entities.
+Liu {\it et al.}~\cite{liu2025reducing} propose an intervention-based approach, steering the latent representations during inference with a pre-computed ``anti-hallucination" direction.
+However, directly adjusting weights or features may undermine internal knowledge and reduce generalization ability.
 To overcome these limitations, our method identifies hallucination-relevant layers and selectively adjusts features within them, thereby better preserving the internal knowledge of LVLMs.